5.18.2011

 It felt like Christmas around here this weekend!

-3 fantastic books for the library arrived Saturday with a
+There were 3 fantastic books for the library arrived Saturday with a beautiful, scrappy pattern and some templates,

-These are the violets I've been waiting on...the purple centers are more pronounced this year but they're a gorgeous white, light purple to dark in the very center.
-YAY!
+PS - the violets are coming in and the centers are more pronounced this year than ever!
+They're gorgeous white, light purple to dark purples in the centers.

 4.21.2011